Questions (Ask Bev)

 What's still open at Roxbury Park?

-During field and irrigation renovation picnic tables are available for use on a first-come, first-served basis only.
+During renovations picnic tables are available for use on a first-come, first-served basis only.

 How can I find out about Recreation and Parks classes, programming and registration?